dry-rb/dry-rails/docsite/source/index.html.md

 => "Container"
 ```

+^INFO
 It is *recommended* to inject the inflector via the import module, instead of referring to the global `ActiveSupport::Inflector` constant.
-Otherwise you'll loose the ability to easily switch inflectors when you have a need, which *can happen*.
+Otherwise you'll lose the ability to easily switch inflectors when you have a need, which *can happen*.
 Your future-self will be grateful.
+^

 ## Safe Params